benjaminmckinley/pi_of_horus/README.md

 - For the scale of the project, storing a small cache of short video files through Dropbox made the most sense for ease of setup and accessibility.

+- Failed uploads due to connection errors should be addressed by storing files locally until the next upload is attempted.

 ## Required Installations:

 -  picamera